Causal Representation Learning from Multimodal Biomedical Observations: Experimental Details

-In this paper, we consider three types of datasets covering image, time series, and tabular data.
-Visualizations of the image and time-series datasets are shown in Figure~\ref{fig:realword}.
+In this paper, we consider three types of datasets, including image, time series, and tabular data.
+Visualizations of the image and time-series datasets are shown in Figure~\ref{fig:realword} (b-c).

 \textbf{Fundus imaging} is the visualization of the interior surface of the fundus, which includes structures such as the optic disc, retina, and retinal microvasculature.
-High-resolution images of the back of the eye are essential for diagnosing and monitoring a variety of eye diseases and conditions.
+High-resolution images of the back of the eye are essential for the diagnosis and monitoring of a variety of eye diseases and conditions.

 For example, the retinal microvasculature, which consists of small blood vessels that supply blood to the retina, provides valuable information about eye health.
-Moreover, fundus imaging can enhance the understanding of the underlying mechanisms of various eye diseases.
-It serves as a non-invasive tool for assessing the overall health of the microvascular circulation health and provides a direct view of part of the central nervous system.
+Moreover, fundus imaging can improve understanding of the underlying mechanisms of various eye diseases.
+It serves as a non-invasive tool to assess the overall health of the microvascular circulation health and provides a direct view of part of the central nervous system.

 \textbf{Sleep monitoring} is a time-series dataset collected over three consecutive nights that records various metrics including sleep stage, body position, respiratory events, heart rate, oxygen saturation, and snoring.
-This dataset focuses on obstructive sleep apnea (OSA), a sleep disorder where a person’s breathing is interrupted during sleep due to the relaxation of throat muscles, causing upper airway obstruction.
+This dataset focuses on obstructive sleep apnea (OSA), a sleep disorder in which a person's breathing is interrupted during sleep due to the relaxation of throat muscles, causing upper airway obstruction.
 These interruptions often lead to loud snoring, reduced blood oxygen levels, stress responses, awakenings, and fragmented sleep.